Charles Calvert, 5th Baron Baltimore: Family

 Charles also had an illegitimate son, Benedict Swingate Calvert, born in around 1730–32.
 His mother's identity is not clear but H. S. Lee Washington, writing in the New England Historic Genealogical Society Register in July 1950, suggests that she was Melusina von der Schulenburg, Countess of Walsingham.
 Melusina was the daughter of George I of Great Britain and his mistress, Melusine von der Schulenburg, Duchess of Kendal.
 Whatever the truth of this, it seems likely that Benedict's mother was a person of some consequence.
 According to a letter of Benedict's daughter-in-law Rosalie Stier Calvert dated 10 June 1814, his mother had been a woman "of the highest rank in England".
 In 1742, aged about ten or twelve years, the young Benedict was escorted to America and placed in the care of Dr. George H. Steuart, an Annapolis physician and a political ally of the Calverts.

-It appears Charles Calvert also had two illegitimate children by Cecil Mignon Bressan (b.
-1717), daughter of Peter Bressan: Charles Cecil Bressan Calvert and Augustus Bressan Calvert.
+It appears Charles Calvert also had two illegitimate children by Cecil Mignon Bressan (born 1717), daughter of Peter Bressan: Charles Cecil Bressan Calvert and Augustus Bressan Calvert.